creative-workflow/jquery.debug/README.md

     //sets 192.123.* hosts as development hosts
     $.debug({developmentHosts: ['192.123.']})

-It also exposes the class `JqueryDebug` for manual instantiating.
+It also exposes the class `JQueryDebug` for manual instantiating.

 ### coffee script
     $.debug true